MicrosoftDocs/azure-reference-other/studio-module-reference/tune-model-hyperparameters.md

 5. In the **Properties** pane of [Tune Model Hyperparameters](tune-model-hyperparameters.md), choose a value for **Parameter sweeping mode**.
 This option controls how the parameters are selected.

-    - **Entire grid**: When you select this option, the module loops over a grid predefined by the system, to try different combinations and identify the best learner.This option is useful for cases where you don't know what the best parameter settings might be and want to try all possible combination of values.
+    - **Entire grid**: When you select this option, the module loops over a grid predefined by the system, to try different combinations and identify the best learner.
+This option is useful for cases where you don't know what the best parameter settings might be and want to try all possible combination of values.

     You can also reduce the size of the grid and run a **random grid** sweep.
-Research has shown that this method yields the same results, but ismore efficient computationally.
+Research has shown that this method yields the same results, but is more efficient computationally.

     - **Random sweep**: When you select this option, the module will randomly select parameter values over a system-defined range.
 You must specify the maximum number of runs that you want the module to execute.
 This option is useful for cases where you want to increase model performance using the metrics of your choice but still conserve computing resources.